Motivational Research

 The motivational researcher reads and rereads the hundreds of pages of verbatim respondent dialogue.
 As she reads, the researcher looks for systematic patterns of response.
 She identifies logical inconsistencies or apparent contradictions.
 She compares direct responses against projective responses.
 She notes the consistent use of unusual words or phrases.
 She studies the explicit content of the interview and contemplates its meaning in relation to the implicit content.
 She searches for what is not said as diligently as she does for what is said.
 Like a detective, she sifts through the clues and the evidence to deduce the forces and motives influencing consumer behavior.
 No one clue or piece of evidence is treated as being very important.
 It is the convergence of evidence and facts that leads to significant conclusions.
 In the scientific tradition, empiricism and logic must come together and make sense.

 Once the cultural context is reasonably well understood, the next analytic step is the exploration of the unique motivations that relate to the product category.
 What psychological needs does the product fulfill?
-Does the product have any social overtones or anthropological significance?
+Does the product have any social or symbolic meanings?
 Does the product relate to one’s status aspirations, to competitive drives, to feelings of self-esteem, to security needs?
 Are masochistic motives involved?
-Does the product have deep symbolic significance?
 And so on.
 Some of these motives must be inferred since respondents are often unaware of why they do what they do.
 But the analysis is not complete.

 The last major dimension that must be understood is the business environment, including competitive forces, brand perceptions and images, relative market shares, the role of advertising in the category, and trends in the marketplace.
 Only part of this business environment knowledge can come from the respondent, of course, but understanding the business context is crucial to the interpretation of consumer motives in a way that will lead to useful results.
 Understanding the consumer’s motives is worthless unless somehow that knowledge can be translated into actionable marketing and advertising recommendations.